Dr Elke Schwarz, BBA (Belmont University, USA), MA (King’s College London), PhD (LSE)

 Prior to joining QMUL as Lecturer in Political Theory, Elke was Lecturer in International Politics at the University of Leicester.
 After completing her PhD in at the London School of Economics and Political Science (LSE), she also held positions as Teaching Fellow at University College London (UCL) and as Lecturer in International Relations at Anglia Ruskin University.
-Elke’s research focuses on the political and ethical implications of new technologies for politics and violence, with a focus on digital technologies and autonomous weapons systems.
+Elke’s research focuses on the political and ethical implications of new technologies, with a focus on digital technologies and autonomous systems.
 In 2018, she published her monograph Death Machines: The Ethics of Violent Technologies.
-She has also been awarded a BA/Leverhulme Small Grant for a project titled Moral agency and meaningful human control: Exploring military ethical values for alignment in the use of autonomous weapons systems.
-Elke is co-founder and co-convener of the BISA Ethics and World Politics Working Group.
+Her work has been published in Thesis Eleven, Security Dialogue, Millennium Journal of International Studies, the Journal of International Political Theory and other journals.
+She has been awarded a BA/Leverhulme Small Grant for a project titled Moral agency and meaningful human control: Exploring military ethical values for alignment in the use of autonomous weapons systems.
+Elke is co-founder of the BISA Ethics and World Politics Working Group and an RSA Fellow.

 I am interested in new and emerging technologies, including cyber / digital technologies, autonomous technologies, artificial intelligence, human-machine interface technologies.
 The overarching question I ask is how and in what ways do scientific technological rationales and apparatuses shape our knowledge, desires, practices and ways of thinking about politics, security, violence and ethics.
 This research currently extends in three interlinked directions: